Got Red Mites in Your Hen House? These products will help...

 These are the best reference books you can buy on keeping chickens.
 We highly recommend them!
 All you need to know from a New Zealand perspective on feeding, housing, health, breeding, layers and meat birds.
 They will will answer all your questions on caring for your poultry.

-How To Care For Your Poultry Reference Books
+How To Care For Your Poultry Books

 Light Sussex Heritage Pullet